Mustafasaifee2K03/linkvault/README.md

 - It is lightweight and file-based.
 - It does not require separate server configuration.
-- It is sufficient for a single-node academic project.
+- It is sufficient for a single-node academic project(not for production where multiple nodes may be required).

 Since this project is intended for demonstration and local execution, SQLite provides simplicity without introducing additional infrastructure complexity.
 For large-scale deployment, a production database such as PostgreSQL would be more appropriate.